skip to main content

 How do I file a complaint?

-To have an Animal Control Officer dispatched, please call the Grand Island Emergency Center at 308-384-9380.
-An ACO will be sent to investigate your complaint as quickly as possible.
-Please understand that multiple complaints may be ahead of yours.
-Complaints are responded to in the order they are received, with the exception of attack/bite cases, potentially dangerous/dangerous animal calls, injured animal calls, or cruelty/neglect cases.
+To report an animal issue, please call the Grand Island Emergency Center at 308-384-9380.
+An officer will be sent to investigate your complaint as quickly as possible.

 I have been bitten by an animal – what should I do?

-All animal bites should be reported to Animal Control immediately by calling the Grand Island Emergency Center at 308-384-9380.
-An Animal Control Officer will be dispatched to conduct a bite investigation, and, in most cases, place the animal on a 10-day rabies quarantine period.
-The responding ACO will inform you of the applicable protocols and keep you informed of the case progress.
+All animal bites should be reported to law enforcement immediately by calling the Grand Island Emergency Center at 308-384-9380.
+An officer will be dispatched to conduct a bite investigation, and, in most cases, place the animal on a 10-day rabies quarantine period.
+The responding officer will inform you of the applicable protocols and keep you informed of the case progress.
 All victims of an animal bite should consult a physician regarding appropriate medical treatment.

 The same steps should be followed if your animal is bitten by another animal.
-Please report the bite to Animal Control immediately and consult your veterinarian regarding appropriate medical treatment for your animal.
+Please report the bite to law enforcement immediately and consult your veterinarian regarding appropriate medical treatment for your animal.

 How many animals can I own?